Plume-org/docs/source/installation/with/yunohost.html.md

 or

-Using from an SSH connexion to your Yunohost server:
+Using from an SSH connection to your Yunohost server:

 ```bash
 sudo yunohost app install https://github.com/YunoHost-Apps/plume_ynh